- What is a Virtual Receptionist?

 Breaking concentration can cause you to lose great ideas and make it harder to stay in a flow state, slowing down your work and increasing your stress.

-With small businesses operating remotely, the solution to these constant spam calls needs to be flexible and in line with the modern workplace.
+With many small businesses operating remotely, the solution to these constant spam calls needs to be flexible and in line with the modern workplace.

 Enter the virtual receptionist.